 Off Campus Housing and Lottery

-- Seniors are approved on a one-semester basis for off campus housing.
+- Seniors are approved on a per-semester basis for off campus housing.

-The Fall Term 2013 Renewal Form Deadline is Friday, March 1.
-Students who are currently living off campus will receive an email from Karin Hall-Kolts with a link to the form, which they should promptly complete and return to ensure continuation of off-campus housing into the Fall Term.
+The Spring Term 2016 Renewal Form Deadline will be late October 2015.
+Students who are eligible will receive an email with a link to the form, which they should promptly complete and return to ensure continuation of off-campus housing into the Fall Term.
 Off campus students are required to communicate with the RSC about their intentions either way by the above deadline.

 There are two lotteries held each year for spaces on the off campus housing roster; one in the spring for Fall Term housing and another in the fall for Spring Term housing.
-Dates for the 2012 - 2013 lotteries are as follows:
+Dates for the Fall 2015 lottery are as follows:

-Students who have received final approval for Special Student status are required to live off campus and do not need to participate in a lottery.
+Students who have received final approval for Special Student status are required to live off campus and are not a part of the lottery.

 All students approved to live off campus are required to complete and submit an Off Campus Housing contract and a Fee Reduction form.
 Off-Campus students are also required to provide the RSC, with their local off campus housing location and a contact phone number, and to update their information when necessary.
 This is as much for security concerns, as it is to maintain lines of communication between students and the College.
 Students who fail to do so may be required to move back into on-campus housing.
 It is also advisable for Special and 9th Semester Students to provide the RSC with their contact information.